Cambourne Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Cambourne lease extension
+Main reasons to start your Cambourne lease extension

 Banks and building societies vary in their lending requirements.
-Some draw the line at 75 years outstanding on the lease; others may be willing to lend with anything with more than seventy years.
-With less than sixty years, it may be challenging to obtain a mortgage in the first place.
+Some set the bar at 75 years remaining on the lease; others may be happy with anything over seventy years.
+Below sixty years, it may be problematic to get a mortgage in the first place.

 Lender Requirement